prachishende007/ProspectAI/README.md

-# ProspectAI – Lead Intelligence & Ranking Demo
+# ProspectAI – 3D In-Vitro Lead Qualification Web Agent

 ProspectAI is a **demo lead-intelligence pipeline** built as part of an internship screening assignment.
 It simulates how a business development team can **identify, enrich, and prioritize high-intent biotech decision-makers** using scientific, role-based, and business signals.